General Mountaineering Situations and Avoidable Mistakes

 - Failing to agree upon communications techniques with your climbing partner.
 Be sure that you and rope team members understand how to communicate non-verbally before communication becomes difficult or impossible.
 A person in a crevasse cannot hear anyone on the glacier above and visa-versa.
 Wind can also greatly reduce or eliminate all hearing.

 - Dropping your rappelling/belaying gear or ascension device and not knowing how to rig alternatives.
-Learn and practice friction knots, the carabiner-brake rappel and Munter Hitch.
+Learn and practice friction knots, the carabiner-brake rappel and Munter Hitch, with gloves on.

 - Failing to have self-check systems and using them.
-Avoid chatting or being otherwise sidetracked while conducting/constructing them.
-(Harness buckle doubled back, helmet on, belay device properly rigged, etc).
-Visually check your partner’s tie-in knots, harness buckle, safety and belay setups also.
+Avoid being distracted while conducting /constructing safety systems.
+(Harness buckle doubled back, helmet on, belay device & back-up properly rigged, etc).
+Visually check your partner’s tie-in knots, harness buckle, safety/belay setups.

-- Getting benighted, or exposing yourself to unnecessary risk because you left the headlamp in your pack or at home.
+- Getting benighted, or exposing yourself to unnecessary risk because you left the headlamp at home.
 A headlamp and batteries are basic equipment even on single day outings.

 - Dropping gear or equipment because pack pockets are left unzipped or open.
 Avoidable/unforgivable.